n-kamata/ObjectDetection/README.md

 I checked mAP, recall, and loss.
 This figure shows mAP.
 This process was executed in workspace which Udacity provided and I wasn't able to plot mAP curve. ([Issue report](https://knowledge.udacity.com/questions/802296))

 This is result of precision.
-At 2500 step, mAP is 0.0.
+The single plot is precision result at 2500 step and mAP is 0.0.
 <img src="https://github.com/n-kamata/ObjectDetection/blob/master/images/ref_precision.png" width="800">

 This is result of recall.
-At 2500 step, racall is 0.0.
+The single plot is recall result at 2500 step and recall is 0.0.
 <img src="https://github.com/n-kamata/ObjectDetection/blob/master/images/ref_recall.png" width="800">

 This is result of loss.
-This figure was able to show loss.
+This figure was able to show loss curve during train process.
 <img src="https://github.com/n-kamata/ObjectDetection/blob/master/images/ref_loss.png" width="800">

 mAP, recall, and loss of default model were not enough for SDC project.
 I guessed that the default model could be overffitting, because the loss metrics did not converge to small values in training proceeded.